Ciunkos/ciunkos.com/src/blog/posts/debugging-javascript-the-basics/index.md

 # Debugging Javascript - The Basics

 When it comes to debugging a JavaScript code the first thing is to cry in despair because of the lack of proper tools.
 It is kind of trade-off between wild dynamic programming vs more static and type safe code.
-Let's explore what we can do about it and bravely fight nasty bugs!
+Let’s explore what we can do about it and bravely fight nasty bugs!

 ## Debugging with `console.log`

 Long, long ago, when people on Earth were using stones to do the most of their tasks, programmers were using standard output to print out information about process status.
 It is pretty easy to do imperatively - just add logging statements to print out values and diagnostic messages whenever there is a need.

-Let's assume that that we are debugging this little function:
+Let’s assume that that we are debugging this little function:

 ```javascript
 function getMaxAge(people) {